korchasa/awesome-chatgpt/README.md

 - [steven-tey/novel](https://github.com/steven-tey/novel) (★14113 TypeScript) - Novel is an open-source Notion-style WYSIWYG editor featuring AI-powered autocompletion.
 - [supabase-community/nextjs-openai-doc-search](https://github.com/supabase-community/nextjs-openai-doc-search) (★1629 TypeScript) - A template for building a custom ChatGPT-style documentation search using Next.js, OpenAI, and Supabase.
 - [wasp-lang/open-saas](https://github.com/wasp-lang/open-saas) (★9752 TypeScript) - Open SaaS is a free, open-source SaaS app starter template for developers using React and Node.js.
-- [waylaidwanderer/PandoraAI](https://github.com/waylaidwanderer/PandoraAI) (★0 Vue) - PandoraAI is a web chat client that enables users to communicate with multiple AI systems using a seamless interface.
 - [xtekky/chatgpt-clone](https://github.com/xtekky/chatgpt-clone) (★3521 Python) - The ChatGPT Clone project is aiming to build a better user interface for the original ChatGPT model.
 - [ztjhz/BetterChatGPT](https://github.com/ztjhz/BetterChatGPT) (★8334 TypeScript) - BetterChatGPT is a web and desktop application aimed at enhancing user interaction with OpenAI's ChatGPT through a host of utility features.